Navagraha temples in Tamil Nadu

 The Navagraha temples are a set of nine Hindu temples, each dedicated to one of the nine planetary deities, the Navagraham, in various places around the towns of Kumbakonam and Mayiladuthurai in the erstwhile Tanjore region of Southeastern India, present-day Tamil Nadu.
 The presiding deity in most of the temples is Shiva, with a shrine dedicated to the planetary deity.
 Leaving Tirunallar Saniswaran Temple which is located in the Karaikal district of the Union Territory of Pondicherry, all the other temples are located in the Cauvery delta districts of Tamil Nadu (Thanjavur, Mayiladuthurai and Tiruvarur), excluding Nagapattinam.

 These temples are the most prominent ones in Tamil Nadu and perhaps in overall India.
-But they are not unique in that Indian state, where other similar sets of planetary deities temples are found, such as the Nava Tirupati.
+But they are not unique in that Indian state, where other similar sets of planetary deities temples are found, such as the Nava Tirupati and the Nava Kailasam (Navagraha temples).

 The present masonry structure for the temples were built during the reign of Medieval Cholas between the 7th and 11th centuries.
 The temples are constructed in the Dravidian style of architecture, most of the temples have a five-tiered rajagopuram, the gateway tower and a granite wall enclosing all the shrines of the temple.
 During the Vijayanagar period, renovations and additions were primarily carried out at Suryanar Kovil.

 The temples are a part of the popular Navagraham pilgrimage in Tamil Nadu.
 It is believed that the planetary deities were cursed by Brahma to dwell in Vellurukku Vanam, the white wild flower jungle and were blessed by Shiva to make it their abode to devotees.
 The temples have six daily rituals at various times from 5:30 a.m. to 9 p.m., and two yearly festivals on its calendar.
 The temples are maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, Sage Kalava was suffering from serious ailments along with leprosy.
 He prayed to the Navagrahas, the nine planet deities.
 The planets were pleased by his devotion and offered cure to the sage.
 Brahma, the Hindu god of creation, was angered as he felt that the planets have no powers to provide boons to humans.
-He cursed the nine planets to suffer from leprosy and were sent down to earth in Vellurukku Vanam, the white wild flower jungle - the modern time Suryanar Kovil.
+He cursed the nine planets to suffer from leprosy and were sent down to earth in Vellurukku Vanam, the white wild flower, or Sodom's apple forest — the modern time Suryanar Kovil.
 The planets prayed to Shiva to relieve them off the curse.
 Shiva appeared to them and said that the place belonged to them and they would have to grace the devotees worshipping them from the place.
 This is the only temple where there are separate shrines for each of the planet deities.